FedBiCross: Personalized One-Shot Federated Learning on Medical Images: Methodology

-A key limitation of standard Deep Inversion is that using only the final synthesized images for knowledge distillation may lead to overfitting due to limited data diversity.
-To address this, we leverage the full synthesis trajectory $\{\hat{\bm{x}}_k^{(t)}\}_{t=1}^{T}$ as training sources to augment data diversity.
+Rather than using only the final synthesized images, we leverage the full synthesis trajectory $\{\hat{\bm{x}}_k^{(t)}\}_{t=1}^{T}$ as training sources to augment data diversity.

-\subsubsection{Noise-Adapted Teachers}
+\subsubsection{Noise-Adapted Teachers.}

-The teacher's BN statistics are calibrated for real images, causing unreliable predictions when early-stage noisy samples are fed in.
-We construct a noise-adapted teacher $\tilde{F}_k$ by traversing the stored trajectory in reverse order and progressively updating the noise-adapted statistics $(\tilde{\mu}_k, \tilde{\sigma}_k^{2})$.
-For $t = 1, \ldots, T$, we have:
+The teacher's BN statistics are calibrated for real images, causing unreliable predictions on early-stage noisy inputs.
+Following FedISCA~\cite{kang2023one}, we construct a noise-adapted teacher $\tilde{F}_k$, but rather than requiring a separate post-hoc pass over the stored trajectory, we build it \emph{online} by progressively updating its BN statistics as each synthetic batch is generated.
+Specifically, $(\tilde{\mu}_k, \tilde{\sigma}_k^{2})$ are initialized from the original BN statistics of $F_k$.
+At each synthesis iteration $t$, after generating $\hat{\bm{x}}_k^{(t)}$, we update: